Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics

-\emph{Minimal model.} The model is developed for doped oxide perovskite compounds in the vicinity of a FE instability, where the soft polar mode may play a prominent role mediating superconductivity and substantially influence transport phenomena.
-In many of these systems, the conduction band is formed from $t_{2g}$ orbitals of the transition-metal (TM) atom $d_{yz}$, $d_{zx}$ and $d_{xy}$, which we denote respectively $\mu=x,y$ and $z$.
-The inclusion of atomic SOC, which is crucial for the Rashba-like coupling~\cite{Fu2015,Kozii2015,Kanasugi2018,Kozii2019,Kanasugi2019} to the soft FE phonon derived below, mixes the $t_{2g}$ orbitals into SOC bands $|j,mj_z\rangle$ with total angular momentum $j=\frac{3}{2}$ and $j=\frac{1}{2}$ \cite{Bistritzer2011,Zhong2013}.
+\emph{Minimal model.} We consider doped oxide perovskite compounds in the vicinity of a FE instability, where the soft polar mode may play a prominent role.
+The conduction band is formed from $t_{2g}$ orbitals of the transition-metal (TM) atom $d_{yz}$, $d_{zx}$, and $d_{xy}$, which we denote respectively $\mu=x,y,$ and $z$.
+The inclusion of atomic SOC, which is crucial for the Rashba coupling~\cite{Fu2015,Kozii2015,Kanasugi2018,Kozii2019,Kanasugi2019} to the soft FE phonon derived below, mixes the $t_{2g}$ orbitals into SOC bands $|j,j_z\rangle$ with total angular momentum $j=\frac{3}{2}$ and $j=\frac{1}{2}$ \cite{Bistritzer2011,Zhong2013}.
 A polar distortion of the lattice introduces new hopping channels~\cite{Khalsa2013,Djani2019,Volkov2020}

 between a d-orbital $\mu$ with spin $\sigma$ and a nearest neighbor d-orbital $\nu$ with spin $\sigma'$, mediated by the p-orbitals of the bridging O atom.
 These induced hopping elements are forbidden in the distortion-free system.
 Following Slater-Koster rules~\cite{slater} we assume the induced hopping depends only on the displacements of the two TM atoms $\bm{u}^{\mathrm{TM}}$ involved in the process and the O atom $\bm{u}^{\mathrm{O}_\delta}$ on the TM-TM bond $\bm{\delta}$, as illustrated in Fig.~\ref{fig:model}(a).
-In particular, spin conserving processes with $\sigma'=\sigma$ result in the following simple expression for the inter-orbital ($\mu\neq\nu$) hopping to linear order in the displacement.
+In particular, spin conserving processes with $\sigma'=\sigma$ result in a simple expression for the inter-orbital ($\mu\neq\nu$) hopping to linear order in the displacement.
 In the $\bm{k},\bm{q}\rightarrow 0$ limit the induced hopping becomes (see Appendix~\ref{app:inter})